 BusyContacts brings to contact management the same power and flexibility that BusyCal users have enjoyed with their calendars.
 What's more, BusyContacts and BusyCal integrate seamlessly together to become the ultimate contact and calendar solution on the Mac.

 BusyContacts syncs with the built-in Contacts app on macOS and iOS through all leading cloud services (iCloud, Google, Exchange, etc.) and also syncs with Twitter.

 After downloading the BusyContacts Beta, launch it and you will be presented with the Setup Assistant.

 The assistant will walk you through a number of steps requesting permission to perform the following functions:

 - Access to Contacts - BusyContacts requires access to Contacts to import its list of accounts.

 - Automatic Backups - BusyContacts automatically backs up your contact data daily.
 You must select a folder where you would like to store the backups.
 The default location is the BusyContacts Backups folder in the Documents folder.

-BusyContacts syncs with several social networks — Facebook, Twitter and LinkedIn.
+BusyContacts syncs with several social networks — Facebook (macOS 10.13 or below), Twitter and LinkedIn (macOS 10.13 or below).
 You can connect to a social network in Account Preferences.